Last Updated on March 3, 2020 by laurenpacek

 - Sweet Corn Risotto with Roasted Cherry Tomatoes (hello, Summer!)

 - Pumpkin Risotto (not just for Fall)

-This recipe was adapted from one found on the blog Amuse Your Bouche, and also inspired by the avocado risotto at Joe Squared in Baltimore.
+This recipe was inspired by the avocado risotto at Joe Squared in Baltimore.
 If you’re in the Baltimore area and haven’t gone there, do yourself a favor and go immediately.
 Everything there is really, really good.

 - 5 cups vegetable or chicken broth